BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 2. We create `selectBuilding()`, which will be use to ofc selected building, we will do so why using our getRaycast() and get rigidbody of hit object, if this rigidbody's name start with 'bld' then set selectedBuilding to this rigidbody name and set isBuildingSelected to true else, null and false.

-3. We creates `unselectBuilding()` and we do so by setting selectedBuilding, isBuildingSelected to null, false respectively.

 </details>

 ___